Jasonzhou97/tp/docs/DeveloperGuide.md

 &ensp; 1a1.
 System indicates that there are no reservations on given day. <br>
 &ensp; Use case resumes at step 1.

+### **U8: Edit specific reservations**

+**MSS**
+1. User queries to edit the reservation with valid ID.
+2. System displays all reservations of today and tomorrow with the edited reservation inside a reservation edited message.
+[Could be with active fxml element]
+Use case ends.

+**Extensions** <br>
+1a.
+Reservations to be edited queried with valid ID but not of today or tomorrow reservation. <br>
+&ensp; 1a1.
+System displays all reservations of today and tomorrow with a reservation not exist message. <br>
+Use case ends.

+1b.
+Reservations to be edited queried with invalid ID <br>
+&ensp; 1b1.
+System displays invalid command message and output proper example of edit use.  <br>
+Use case ends.

 *{More to be added}*

 ---